HG6209-ntu/HG6209-ntu.github.io/staging/week4.md

 - What is the difference between an annotated and unannotated corpus?
 - How might some text corpus structures be more or less appropriate for certain NLP tasks?

-You don't have to read all the section in 2.1.
+You don't have to read all the sections in 2.1.
 Focus on these for now:

 * [NLTK 2.1 -- Accessing Text Corpora](http://www.nltk.org/book/ch02.html#accessing-text-corpora)
   - [NLTK 2.1.1 -- Gutenberg Corpus](http://www.nltk.org/book/ch02.html#gutenberg-corpus)